cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 ## Current Progress

 Development officially began on April 26, 2025.
+The project is currently ahead of schedule, having completed two major milestones earlier than planned:

+- Database Schema and Backend Setup milestone completed ahead of May 17 target
+- Backend Core Modules milestone completed ahead of May 31 target

-So far, we have completed the following milestones:
+So far, we have completed the following implementations:

 - Initializing the Next.js frontend with TypeScript and Tailwind CSS
 - Setting up the NestJS backend with TypeScript configuration